coolguyandstuffyeah/3Hax/README.md

 If your on a game 3Hax dont have then it will show every game you can hack on.

-All code is open source meaning you can do whatever you want with the code.
+Most code is open source meaning you can do whatever you want with the code.

 > Some code I make might not be open source since its too valuable to be copied.